Programmer’s Guide

 Field Settings

-Rocket Job supports additional field level settings to control field behavior.
+Fields support additional settings to control their behavior.

 user_editable